svisser/greatdj/README.md

 Allows you to create playlists on the fly, with a search component that doesn't affect the currently playing song.
 Only supports YouTube for now, but might support SoundCloud and others in the near future.

-Built using Facebook's React, Browserify, Gulp and other friends.
+Built using Facebook's React, Browserify, Gulp and some other friends.

 ## Demo